Fees

 SALE and/or PURCHASE

-NB: the fees below are quotes for conveyancing work ONLY; there would be further fees, i.e,
+NB: the fees below are for conveyancing work ONLY; there would be further fees, i.e,

 -HM Land Registry Office Copy document fees